reflagcom/javascript/packages/cli/README.md

 ## Configuration

 The CLI creates a `reflag.config.json` file in your project directory when you run `reflag init`.
 This file contains all the necessary settings for your Reflag integration.

 ### Configuration File Structure

-Here's a comprehensive list of configuration options available in the `reflag.config.json` file:
+Here are all the configuration options available in the `reflag.config.json` file:

 ```json
 {